Non-Hermitian topology in rock-paper-scissors games

 To verify the above statement, we numerically solve the replicator equation~(\ref{eq: Rep eq}).
 Figure~\ref{fig: EP dyn} plots the time-evolution of the population density for several values of $\lambda$.
 For $\lambda=0$, the matrix $A(\lambda)$ is reduced to the payoff matrix of the standard zero-sum RPS game.
 In this case, the eigenvalues of $A$ are pure imaginary, which results in the oscillatory behavior [see Fig.~\ref{fig: EP dyn}(a)].
 This oscillatory behavior is also observed in the phase plot [see Fig.~\ref{fig: EP dyn}(b)], where the orbit forms a closed loop.
 The above oscillatory behavior is also observed for $\lambda=0.5$ [see Figs.~\ref{fig: EP dyn}(c)~and~\ref{fig: EP dyn}(d)], which is due to the imaginary-part of the eigenvalues.
 We also note that the deviation $\delta \bm{x}$ is enhanced as $t$ increases, which is because the real-part of the eigenvalues is positive [see Fig.~\ref{fig: EP spec}(b)].
 Further increasing $\lambda$ induces the EP [see Fig.~\ref{fig: EP spec}(b)], and the eigenvalues become real.
 Correspondingly, the above oscillatory behavior is not observed for $\lambda=2$ [see Figs.~\ref{fig: EP dyn}(e)~and~\ref{fig: EP dyn}(f)], The above numerical data verify that the EP governs the dynamics around the fixed point $\bm{c}$; the oscillatory behavior of the RPS cycle disappears as the EP emerges.
 We note that for $\lambda < 0$, the fixed point corresponds to evolutionary stable strategy.
 A similar EP emerges also in this case which governs the dynamics.

 We close this part with three remarks.
 Firstly, so far, we have seen the emergence of the EP in the RPS game by changing $\lambda$.
-We note that symmetry-protected exceptional rings are also observed by introducing an additional parameter (see Sec.~\ref{sec: SPER app} of Supplemental Material~\onlinecite{supple}), whose topology is also characterized by the $\mathbb{Z}_2$-invariant $\nu$.
-Secondly, although Ref.~\onlinecite{Szolnoki_GameRev_JRSI14} discusses topology of interaction networks among strategies, it differs from the topology discussed in this paper.
+We note that symmetry-protected exceptional rings are also observed by introducing an additional parameter (see Sec.~{S2} of Supplemental Material~{[68]}), whose topology is also characterized by the $\mathbb{Z}_2$-invariant $\nu$.
+Secondly, although Refs.~\onlinecite{Szabo_PhysRep2007,Szolnoki_GameRev_JRSI14,Dobramysl_JPAMT2018,Szolnoki_IT_EPL2020} discusses topology of interaction networks among strategies (i.e., interaction topology), it differs from the topology discussed in this paper.
 Thirdly, we note that EPs are also reported for active matters~\cite{Sone_ActiveMatter_NatComm20,Tang_StochasticTopo_PRX21}.
 We would like to stress, however, that significance of this paper is to reveal the emergence of the EPs and how they affect the dynamics in systems of the evolutionary game theory which describes the population density of biological systems and human societies. \\ \\ {\bf Skin effect in an RPS chain. } Now, we discuss a one-dimensional system showing the skin effect whose origin is the non-trivial topology characterized by the winding number~\cite{Zhang_BECskin19,Okuma_BECskin19}.
 Because of this non-trivial topology, switching from the periodic boundary condition (PBC) to the open boundary condition (OBC) significantly changes the spectrum.
 Correspondingly, almost of all right eigenstates are localized around the right edge which are called skin modes.

 The above skin effect can be observed in an RPS chain illustrated in Fig.~\ref{fig: nHSkin spec}(a).
 Applying the Fourier transformation, the payoff matrix is written as